A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

-The formula for assigning a point x to a leaf node in a tree is:

 where $w_{i}$ and $b_{i}$ are the normal vector and bias term of the $i$-th split in the tree, and sign is a function that returns $1$ if the argument is positive, $-1$ if negative, and $0$ if zero.
 The point $x$ follows the left or right branch of the tree depending on the sign of this expression, until it reaches a leaf node.

-The formula for searching for the nearest neighbor of a query point $q$ in the forest is:

-where $C(q)$ is the set of candidate points obtained by traversing each tree in the forest and retrieving all the points in the leaf node that $q$ belongs to, and $d$ is a distance function, such as Euclidean distance or cosine distance.
+The formula for searching for the nearest neighbor of a query point $q$ in the forest is: where $C(q)$ is the set of candidate points obtained by traversing each tree in the forest and retrieving all the points in the leaf node that $q$ belongs to, and $d$ is a distance function, such as Euclidean distance or cosine distance.
 The algorithm uses a priority queue to store the nodes to be visited, sorted by their distance to $q$.
 The algorithm also prunes branches that are unlikely to contain the nearest neighbor by using a bound on the distance between $q$ and any point in a node.

-The advantage of Annoy is that it can uses multiple random projection trees to index the data points, which can increase the recall and robustness of the search, also reduce the memory usage and improve the speed of nearest neighbor search, by creating large read-only file-based data structures that are mapped into memory so that many processes can share the same data.
+The advantage of Annoy is that it can use multiple random projection trees to index the data points, which can increase the recall and robustness of the search, also reduce the memory usage, and improve the speed of NNS by creating large read-only file-based data structures that are mapped into memory so that many processes can share the same data.
 The performance of Annoy depends on several factors, such as the dimensionality of the data, the number of trees built, the number of nearest candidates to search, and the distance approximation method used.
-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
-There are also some challenges and extensions of Annoy, such as dealing with noisy and outlier data, choosing a good splitting plane for each node, or using multiple distance metrics to increase recall.